 We ended up talking for an hour.
 But the first questions I had for him were, “Did you have a favorite invention?”
 And, “Does inventing ever come easy?”

 Ronn’s reponse: “My favorite is the quick release on the throw-off, taking wires off without a tool.
 That one became popular and was patented.
 It also was copied, accidentally, by another manufacturer so I licensed it to them.
 What I love about that is that no one had thought of it before.
 So much stuff is written in stone as far as how drums are made.
 Some things have been built the same way forever.”

 What about my second question?
 Were there any inventions that literally fell into his lap?
 And, he had one: the metal wood hoop.
 Here’s the story.

 “I had hoops on hangers in my shop,” Dunnett says.
 “One day I was going to reach for a hoop at the back of the stack.
 I grabbed a triple flange hoop that was facing into a wood hoop.
 I started to set them down and I thought, ‘Oh my God, if I could machine these so the wood would go in the metal, then you wouldn’t have to ruin your wood hoops when you play.’”

 Sounds great.
 Wood hoops are frequently destroyed through use, and can be expensive to replace.
 So how long did it take to turn a wood and metal hoop in to a new product?
 “Honestly, in 30 minutes I put it together, put it on the drum, and then called my patent attorney.”
 Not bad for a day’s work.

 Share With Me For A Chance to Win

-Now, alert readers, comment below or tell me about your favorite drum invention and you’ll have a shot at winning a set of KBrakes or KBrakes Grips, two of the best tools for stopping your bass drum from creeping permanently.
+Now, alert readers, comment below about your favorite drum invention and you’ll have a shot at winning a set of KBrakes or KBrakes Grips, two of the best tools for stopping your bass drum from creeping permanently.